-Hello TechAfresh readers, it no longer News that the whole World has been forced to stay more at home than usual due to the Coronavirus pandemic.
-Mobile Network providers are trying to less boring of lockdown by providing bonus and cheap data offers.
-In order to facilitate work from home, sustain business activities and create more excitement for Nigerians, Globacom launces the stay home data plan offer.
+Hello TechAfresh readers, it is no longer News that the whole World has been forced to stay more at home than usual due to the Coronavirus pandemic.
+Mobile Network providers are trying to less boring lockdown by providing bonuses and cheap data offers.
+To facilitate work from home, sustain business activities and create more excitement for Nigerians, Globacom launches the stay-home data plan offer.

-The Glo stay home data plan is plan that will let you get an extra value of data upto 20% to the regular data plan you subscribed to on the GloNG Network.
-It has no much difference with the regular plans and no additional requirement.
+The Glo stay-home data plan is a plan that will let you get an extra value of data upto 20% of the regular data plan you subscribed to on the GloNG Network.
+It has not have much difference from the regular plans and has no additional requirements.

-Meaning that for each glo data plan you subscribe to, Glo will add upto to 20 per cent of the volume of data you subscribe for depending on the data plan you activate.
-However the more data you buy, the bigger the percentage upto 20%.
+Meaning that for each Glo data plan you subscribe to, Glo will add up to 20 percent of the volume of data you subscribe for depending on the data plan you activate.
+However the more data you buy, the bigger the percentage up to 20%.

-If you subscribe to a data plan for as low as N100, the bunus may not be more than 5% but for a plan of N1000 will attracts nothing less than 12% more data and upto 20% for mega bundles as stated by the company.
+If you subscribe to a data plan for as low as N100, the bonus may not be more than 5% but a plan of N1000 will attract nothing less than 12% more data and up to 20% for mega bundles as stated by the company.

 “The more data you buy, the more data bonus you enjoy.
 For example, a N20,000 data plan will attract up to 20% more data, while a N100 data plan will give the subscriber up to 5% more data”, the network company explained.”

-Eligibility:- All glo customers are eligible to the stay home data plan and it works on all device.
+Eligibility:- All Glo customers are eligible for the stay-home data plan and it works on all devices.

 How to Subscribe to the Glo Stay Home Data Plan.

-Like the default way, simply dail *777# and select the plan of your choice, and begin to unjoy upto 20% more data bonus.
+Like the default way, simply dial *777# and select the plan of your choice, and begin to enjoy up to 20% more data bonus.

 Glo Data Plan – Activation Of Glo Stay Home Data Plan Offer